AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Concepts/Token_Management.md

 ---

 # Token Management
-Access tokens are used to grant a client access to OSIsoft resources on behalf of a user.
+The token that results from a successful authentication process and contains some predefined fields.
+This is sent as part of the Authorization header with all requests to OSIsoft resources and services.
+Clients can be configured to generate Access Tokens with varying expiration between 60 seconds and one hour.
+The default Access Token lifespan is one hour.
+There is no limit on the number of Access Tokens a Client can be issued at any given time.

 ## ClientCredential Clients